 I did the exact opposite and I don’t regret it.
-I’ve played in amateur bands before I could call myself a guitar player.
+I’ve played in amateur bands long before I could call myself a guitar player.

 Even if it took a very long time to play the first gig, which was a complete fiasco, it was the start of a learning process, as well as fun and motivating.

-Since you’re not an advanced musician yet, do not search for advanced musicians to play with.
+Since you’re not an advanced musician yet, do not search for highly advanced musicians to play with.
 Search for musicians who are more or less on your level and serious about music.

 That way you will grow together.